 The IAC public hearing timetable, documentation tabled at the hearing, and expert witness statements from all parties are available on the Victorian Government’s community engagement portal.

-An Environment Effects Statement (EES), which assesses the environmental, social and planning impacts of the project, and a Planning Scheme Amendment for the project was publicly exhibited by the Western Distributor Authority (WDA) between Monday 29 May and Monday 10 July 2017.
+An Environment Effects Statement (EES), which assesses the environmental, social and planning impacts of the project, and a Planning Scheme Amendment for the project was publicly exhibited by the West Gate Tunnel Authority (formerly the Western Distributor Authority) between Monday 29 May and Monday 10 July 2017.

 We undertook community engagement before making our submission, including an information evening on Thursday 8 June 2017 and an online survey.
 The feedback received during our engagement was appended to our formal submission.